 - Planned Parenthood v.
 Bloedow (Court of Appeals, 2015): Successfully argued before the Court of Appeals in Public Records Act case, preventing the release of requested records.

 - Laborers Local 252 v.
-EnCon (Arbitration, 2015): Obtained an arbitration award prohibiting employer from failing to treat employees hired through temporary labor agency as not covered by the collective bargaining agreement.
+EnCon (Arbitration, 2015): Obtained an arbitration award prohibiting an employer from failing to treat employees hired through a temporary labor agency as not covered by the collective bargaining agreement.

 - Teamsters Local 174 v.
 CleanScapes (Arbitration, 2014): Following arbitration hearing, employer ordered to reinstate employee due to its failure to strictly comply with its own drug and alcohol policy.